nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2 Review Questions.md

 <details><summary>Answer</summary>
 <p>

-> A hierarchical memory system uses a mixture of different types of devices in a system in order to trade off the advantages adn disadvantages of each memory system.
+> A hierarchical memory system uses a mixture of different types of devices in a system in order to trade off the advantages and disadvantages of each memory system.
 </p>
 </details>